mstum/Simplexcel/README.md

 # Changelog
 ## 2.1.0 (In Development)
-* Numbers with more than 11 digits are forced as Text, because [of a limitation in Excel](https://support.microsoft.com/en-us/help/2643223/long-numbers-are-displayed-incorrectly-in-excel) - alternatively, scientific notation would be possible by setting `Worksheet.LargeNumberHandlingMode` to `LargeNumberHandlingMode.UseScientificNotation`.
-You can also use `Cell.IsLargeNumber` to check if a given number would be affected by this, or `Cell.LargeNumberLimit` to get the largest number possible before this limit applies.
+* **Functional Change:** Numbers with more than 11 digits are forced as Text by Default, because [of a limitation in Excel](https://support.microsoft.com/en-us/help/2643223/long-numbers-are-displayed-incorrectly-in-excel).
+To restore the previous functionality, you can set `Worksheet.LargeNumberHandlingMode` to `LargeNumberHandlingMode.None`.
+You can also use `Cell.IsLargeNumber` to check if a given number would be affected by this.
+* **Functional Change:** `Worksheet.Populate`/`Worksheet.FromData` now also reads properties from base classes.
+* `Worksheet.Populate`/`Worksheet.FromData` accept a new argument, `cacheTypeColumns` which defaults to false.
+If set to true, then Simplexcel will cache the Reflection-based lookup of object properties.
+This is useful for if you have a few types that you create sheets from a lot.
+* You can add `[XlsxColumn]` to a Property so that `Worksheet.Populate`/`Worksheet.FromData` can set the column name and a given column order. *Caveat:* If you set `ColumnIndex` on some, but not all Properties, the properties without a `ColumnIndex` will be on the right of the last assigned column, even if that means gaps.
+I recommend that you either set `ColumnIndex` on all properties or none.
+* You can add `[XlsxIgnoreColumn]` to a Property so that `Worksheet.Populate`/`Worksheet.FromData` ignores it.

 ## 2.0.5 (2017-09-23)
 * Add support for manual page breaks.
 Call `Worksheet.InsertManualPageBreakAfterRow` or `Worksheet.InsertManualPageBreakAfterColumn` with either the zero-based index of the row/column after which to create the break, or with a cell address (e.g., B5) to create the break below or to the left of that cell.